dImrich/swc-ainag/src/comparisons/midjourney-vs-sd.md

 - **Service Availability:**
   - **Stable Diffusion:** Can be run locally, ensuring availability regardless of internet connectivity or server status.
-  - **Midjourney:** Requires an internet connection and access to Midjourney's servers via Discord.
+  - **Midjourney:** Requires an internet connection and access to Midjourney's servers.
 Service outages or maintenance can disrupt usage.

 - **Privacy Concerns:**
   - **Stable Diffusion:** Running locally ensures that prompts and generated images remain private.